Waveframe-Labs/Aurora-Workflow-Orchestration/logs/WORKFLOW_LOG_2025.md

 - **What I did:** Completed full repository hardening and governance migration to **Waveframe Labs**.
   Standardized all folder-level `README.md` files with metadata headers (filetype, version, updated, maintainer, contact).
   Unified maintainer and contact identity under `swright@waveframelabs.org`.
-  Implemented **cryptographic attestation** using Sigstore `cosign` for OIDC-based signing of AWO runs.
+  Integrated Sigstore `cosign` attestation for cryptographic signing of AWO runs.
-  Each run now produces verifiable artifacts (`ATTESTATION.txt`, `.sig`, `.cert`) linking manifests to checksums.
-  Updated GitHub workflow to include attestation generation, signature upload, and verification gates.
   Deprecated manual `/audit/` procedures in favor of tamper-evident attestation.
-  Verified integrity through successful attested run `run_2025-10-12T14-29-03Z`.
+  Verified integrity through attested run `run_2025-10-12T14-29-03Z`.

-- **What I learned:**
-  AWO has reached maturity as a fully governed, cryptographically verifiable methodology.
+- **What I learned:** AWO reached maturity as a governed, cryptographically verifiable methodology.
-  The addition of attestation bridges the last reproducibility gap—ensuring every run, manifest, and checksum is both auditable and tamper-evident.
-  Institutional transfer under **Waveframe Labs** formally establishes AWO as part of a reproducible-research ecosystem with enterprise-grade trust guarantees.

 - **Next step:**
   1. Tag **v1.1.1** and archive the attested release on Zenodo.
-  2. Begin **CRI-CORE** integration as the operational layer for continuous research verification.
+  2. Begin **CRI-CORE** integration as the operational layer.
-  3. Document attestation verification instructions for external replicators.
+  3. Document attestation verification instructions.

-**Related ADRs:**
-- ADR-0014 — *Repository Hardening and Organizational Transfer to Waveframe Labs*
-- ADR-0015 — *Attestation Integration & Cryptographic Signing*
+- **Related ADRs:** ADR-0014, ADR-0015

 ---

 ## Current Status (as of 2025-10-12)
-- **What I did:** Finalized **AWO v1.1.1** as a hardened, cryptographically verifiable reproducibility framework under **Waveframe Labs** governance.
+- **What I did:** Finalized AWO v1.1.1 under Waveframe Labs governance with hardened attestation pipelines.
-  Completed full repository audit, attestation pipeline integration, and organizational migration.
-  Verified reproducibility integrity via attested run `run_2025-10-12T14-29-03Z` and corresponding signature artifacts.

 ---

-## 2025-10-20 — v1.2.0 Automated Documentation Builds & Aurora Research Initiative Finalization
+## 2025-10-20 — v1.2.0 Automated Documentation Builds & ARI Integration

 - **What I did:**
-  Integrated automated PDF build pipelines for all core documentation artifacts (Whitepaper and Method Specification).
+  Implemented Pandoc-based automated PDF builds for Whitepaper and Method Spec.
-  Implemented two GitHub Actions workflows (`build-whitepaper-pdf.yml` and `build-methodspec-pdf.yml`) to generate and commit reproducible `.pdf` outputs from Markdown sources using Pandoc + XeLaTeX.
+  Added reproducible GitHub Actions workflows to commit generated PDFs.
-  Verified successful bot-committed builds of `/docs/AWO_Whitepaper_v1.1.pdf` and `/docs/AWO_Method_Spec_v1.2.pdf`.
-  Transitioned institutional governance of AWO into the **Aurora Research Initiative**, the flagship program published by **Waveframe Labs**, aligning it with the Initiative’s broader reproducibility mandate.
+  Aligned AWO under the newly established **Aurora Research Initiative (ARI)**, inheriting its metadata and governance boundaries.
-  Prepared the repository for final `v1.2.0` tag and Zenodo archival once integration resumes.
+  Prepared for v1.2.0 archival release.
+- **What I learned:** Automation closes the loop between transparency and reproducibility.
+- **Next step:**
+  1. Tag and publish `v1.2.0`.
+  2. Attach PDFs to the archival release.
+  3. Begin CRI-CORE operationalization.
+- **Related ADRs:** ADR-0016, ADR-0017

+---

+## Current Status (as of 2025-10-20)
+- **What I did:** AWO v1.2.0 is governance-aligned, automated, and ready for archival under ARI.

+---

+## 2025-11-29 — v1.3.0 ARI Document Integration, Unified PDF Pipeline & Institutional Stabilization

+- **What I did:**
+  Integrated a unified Markdown→PDF pipeline capable of generating **scholar-grade, reproducible PDFs** for both AWO and **ARI** documents.
+  Added `/ARI/` as an auxiliary folder within AWO strictly for **PDF generation and provenance tracking**, without modifying any AWO artifacts.
+  Created parallel `ARI/pdf/` and `docs/pdf/` output directories to maintain clean subsystem separation.
+  Implemented workflow routing so that AWO and ARI documents are converted independently with deterministic settings.
+  Verified the pipeline against eight ARI governance documents, all of which rendered successfully with institutionally compliant front pages.
+  Stabilized the repository with clearer governance boundaries:
+  - ARI = institutional layer
+  - AWO = methodological layer
+  - CRI-CORE = execution/automation layer
+  Enhanced README clarity regarding AWO’s archival role and relationship to ARI.

 - **What I learned:**
-  Automation is the final bridge between transparency and reproducibility.
-  By removing human intervention from documentation builds, AWO now guarantees verifiable parity between Markdown and distributed PDFs — every artifact can be reproduced exactly from versioned source.
-  Institutional continuity under the **Aurora Research Initiative** ensures AWO’s methodology remains transparent, citable, and evolution-ready.
+  Publication pipelines are part of reproducibility governance.
+  AWO’s infrastructure now enables **auditable, version-pinned artifact generation**, which strengthens both ARI and AWO without merging their domains.
+  AWO is not diminished — it now provides a regulated build environment used across the ecosystem.

 - **Next step:**
+  1. Complete **AWO Cleanup Phase** (documentation polish, metadata normalization, integrity checks).
+  2. Regenerate `SHA256SUMS.txt` and validate workflow determinism.
+  3. Add ADR documenting the new unified publication pipeline.
-  1. Tag and publish `v1.2.0` on GitHub.
+  4. Tag and publish `v1.3.0` as the official “Governance-Aligned Infrastructure Release.”
-  2. Attach generated PDFs to the release for long-term archival and Zenodo DOI linking.
-  3. Begin **CRI-CORE** phase: operationalize AWO’s orchestration logic into a continuous runtime for live epistemic verification.
+  5. Resume CRI-CORE rebuild after AWO cleanup.

-**Related ADRs:**
+- **Related ADRs:**
-- ADR-0016 — *Automated PDF Build Integration*
+  - ADR-0018 — *Governed Publication Pipeline Integration* (to be added)
-- ADR-0017 — *Documentation Governance under Aurora Research Initiative*
+  - ADR-0019 — *ARI–AWO Boundary Clarification* (optional but recommended)

 ---

-## Current Status (as of 2025-10-20)
+## Current Status (as of 2025-11-29)
-- **What I did:** Finalized AWO v1.2.0 within the Aurora Research Initiative, under Waveframe Labs governance.
+- **What I did:** AWO now functions as a governed reproducibility and publication environment under ARI oversight.
-  Established automated documentation workflows, verified build reproducibility, and validated repository readiness for archival.
-  The framework is now fully reproducible and institutionally aligned — marking AWO’s completion and handoff to the upcoming CRI-CORE operational phase.
+  All major infrastructure, governance alignment, and publication pipelines are complete.
+  Ready for the AWO Cleanup Phase and subsequent v1.3.0 release.

 ---